 Once a telecommuting arrangement has been approved, the employee is responsible for maintaining regular contact with his/her supervisor, and the employee must be available by virtual meeting technology (Zoom, Microsoft Teams, Webex, etc.), telephone and email during core hours.
 Telecommuting employees will be provided necessary computer hardware, webcams and other equipment to be readily and regularly available for video teleconferences with their supervisors via this technology.
+Providing internet service sufficient to perform the work required is the responsibility of the employee.
 The supervisor or designee shall be the employee's primary contact within the central work location.
 It is expected that the supervisor and the employee will work collaboratively, and the supervisor shall stay apprised of events or information obtained during the working day.
 The employee shall return calls and e-mail from his or her supervisor within the same business day or no later than 24 hours after receipt thereof.
 Although it is the responsibility of the telecommuting employee to maintain regular contact with his/her supervisor, it is the responsibility of the supervisor to ensure appropriate oversight of the employee's remotely performed work duties.
 The degree of appropriate oversight of a telecommuting employee shall be a consideration of the supervisor's performance evaluation.